1. How do I apply to Buckland?

 money to my home?

 Buckland will assist you to open your bank account during the oriention period.
 Also your English speaking assistant at the host school will go to the bank with you to open an account if necessary.
 You need your passport to do this.
-Regarding transferring money, we recommend that you use Western Union service or Paypal.
+Regarding transferring money, we recommend that you use Paypal.
 Buckland can help you with international money transfer by paypal or bank of China, however, please bear in mind that you will still need to pay for the fees generated by both banks at two ends.

 14. Does Buckland help teachers acquire work visas?

 Buckland Group is responsible for all your visa and residence. (for more info.
 Please see HOW TO COME page: http://www.bucklandgroup.org/sub/how_to_come.htm)

 15. What immunization shots